riconaranjo/COMP-3004-Notes/Sections/Section 4.md

   - specific to certain states

 ## Recap

-`// todo: finish this - slide`
+How to construct the detailed object model.

-Constructing the detailed object model.
+- extending the object model

-About extending the object model and adding details to the initial object model.
+  - adding details to the initial object model